top of page

 Who Should Avoid Gluten?

 Eating gluten-free foods is not good for everyone.
-Since these foods are fibre-rich, cutting them down will affect your gut health and wellness.
-So who is a gluten-free diet for?
+Since these foods are fibre-rich, cutting them down without proper replacement may affect your gut health and wellness.
+So, who is a gluten-free diet for?

 2. Gluten intolerance

 If you have any of the above conditions, eating gluten-free foods would help you.
-But, following it as the latest food trend can affect your health.
+Following it as the latest food trend, however, will affect your health.
+You may not get enough fiber or develop certain deficiencies.

 Gluten-Free Foods

 • Quinoa is a complete protein.
 It is also rich in fibre.
 Therefore, it supports your gut health.
-It is one of the rare plant foods that is a complete protein (1).
-You can make various recipes with quinoa like vegetable pulao, upma or salad.
+It is one of the rare plant foods that is a complete protein (1, 2, 3, 4, 5).
+It means that quinoa has all the essential amino acids.
+You can cook various recipes with quinoa like vegetable pulao, upma or salad.
+Take a look at 5 easy recipes using quinoa.

-• Brown rice has manganese, magnesium, and selenium.
+• Brown rice contains manganese, magnesium, and selenium.
 Selenium is an excellent antioxidant.
 Furthermore, it plays an important role in thyroid function.
 If you have hypothyroidism, selenium is a must-have in your diet.
 You can use brown rice instead of white rice in pulao or tomato rice.
-Look at our gut-friendly recipes to find more gluten-free recipes.
+Look at our gut-friendly recipes for tasty recipes.

 • Millets are gluten-free grains.
 They have been used in Indian cooking for many years.
 Millets are rich in antioxidants.
-Additionally, it has nutrients like magnesium and phosphorus (2).
-Millets are used in many recipes like ragi kanji, jowar roti, ragi dosa, upma, pulao etc.,
+Additionally, it has nutrients like magnesium and phosphorus (6, 7, 8).
+It is also effective in reducing blood sugar levels.
+Millets are used in many recipes like ragi kanji, jowar roti, ragi dosa, laddu, upma, pulao, etc.,

-• Buckwheat is gluten-free, despite what its name suggests.
-Like quinoa, it is a good source of protein and fibre.
-It also has minerals like zinc and iron.
-Buckwheat is good for your heart health and is anti-inflammatory (3).
+Buckwheat sprouts are good for your heart health and are anti-inflammatory (9, 10, 11, 12).
 Have you tried making buckwheat flour pancakes?
-You could also mix gluten-free flour with it, to make lighter pancakes.
+You could also mix gluten-free flour with it to make lighter pancakes.
 Or you could sprout buckwheat and use it in salads.
 Buckwheat is a good gluten-free food for celiac disease.

-• Regular oats that are available in the shops are contaminated with gluten.
+• Regular oats available in the shops are usually contaminated with gluten.
 Because it is processed with gluten-containing foods.
 Look for certified gluten-free oats.
-These are safe If you have gluten intolerance or celiac disease.
+These are better choices if you have gluten intolerance.
 Additionally, oats have a soluble fibre called beta-glucan.
-Beta-glucan can act like a prebiotic and improve your gut health.
-It also reduces blood sugar and cholesterol levels (5).
+Beta-glucan can act as a prebiotic and improve your gut health.
+It also reduces blood sugar and cholesterol levels (15, 16, 17).

 • Wild rice is another gluten-free grain.
 It is higher in protein and even has fewer calories.
 Therefore, it is a healthier option than white rice and brown rice.
 It is also rich in antioxidants and supports your immune function.
-Try this wild rice pulao recipe.
+Understand how wild rice compares with brown rice and try this wild rice pulao recipe.

 Gluten-Free Meals (vegan foods):